 - If you don't want to add the paneer add another cup of chopped vegetable

-- You can reduce the amount of chilli powder according to your taste
+- You can reduce or increase the amount of chilli powder according to your taste

 - The amount of sugar can be adjusted, if you prefer a sweeter curry add more or less if you don't want too much sweetness.

 - A lot of authentic Indian dishes use red onion as it is sweeter and caramelises better than brown onion.
 It's what I used for this dish